xGabrielR/Gas-Price-Forecast/README.md

 <img src="imgs/gas_price_by_state.png">

-You can check on this simple map, every region has on price limit for gas price.
+I can find more patterns with that on this simple map, every region has on price limit for gas price, but some regions have a high price, its very natural, the price changes in lat long.

 <img src="imgs/scatter_map.png">

-Is very cool to check that, every region has your price of gas based on a lot of features that i need to use for understand the time series generating process for better and accurate forecasting.
+It's really cool to check this distribution based on regions, each region has its gas price based on different features that I need to use to understand the process of generating to this time series for better and more accurate forecasts.
+You can see the upper and lower price ranges for the last 4 years in the plot below.
+There are regions with high prices and regions with very low prices, and the tendency is for prices to increase Yer over Year (YoY).

 <img src="imgs/time_plots_bands.png">